saltyorg/docs/docs/advanced/your-own-containers.md

         We generally recommend using the saltbox network unless you know what you are doing.

     7. This label will tell Saltbox to manage the container during backups (stopping and starting it).
+    8. (Optional) If [diun](https://docs.saltbox.dev/apps/diun/) is installed, this label will allow the container to be monitored for updates
-    8. Add any volume mounts the container needs.
+    9. Add any volume mounts the container needs.

         /host_path:/container_path

-    9. This section tells Docker Compose that the network is managed outside of this compose file.
+    10. This section tells Docker Compose that the network is managed outside of this compose file.

 ## Creating and running the container